I think that should be a decision made by Joe Biden.

 I hope the people in Ohio are paying attention.

-I hope all of you in Georgia are are spreading the word about Warnock's uh radical past, his positions, and of course his personal problems, considering you know Herschel Walker's been beaten to death over you know this allegation about an abortion for ten straight days.
+I hope all of you in Georgia are spreading the word about Warnock's radical past, his positions, and, of course, his personal problems, considering, you know, Herschel Walker's been beaten to death over, you know, this allegation about an abortion for 10 straight days.

-Listen, our friends at Shamoni, you've heard me raving about Gen Yousel for over a decade.
+Listen, our friends at Shamoni, you've heard me raving about Genyusel for over a decade.

 Why?